 As time goes by Hilbert II will expand.
 This includes the format of data presentations.
-The old format must be supported further on.
-2
+The old format must be supported further on. $^2$

-$^{^1}$ As there are for example: quantification over already bound variables, unknown references, impoper use of logical laws and so on.
+$^1$ As there are for example: quantification over already bound variables, unknown references, impoper use of logical laws and so on.

-2This will be true for the program version 1.00.00.
+&lt;sup>2This will be true for the program version 1.00.00.

-Technical Specification
+MISSING!
+OTHER: Technical Specification

-This chapter gives some information about the reference implementation.
+MISSING!
+OTHER: This chapter gives some information about the reference implementation.
 It talks about architecture, data structures, software architecture, algorithms and tools.

-4.1 Software architecture
+4.1 MISSING!
+OTHER: Software architecture

-The mathematical knowledge of this project is organized in XML files that are called QEDEQ modules.
+MISSING!
+OTHER: The mathematical knowledge of this project is organized in XML files that are called QEDEQ modules.
 Such a QEDEQ module could have references to other QEDEQ modules which are somewhere in the world wide web.
 It's main structure looks like an LATEX book file.
 There exist a special kind of subsections called node that contain an abbreviation, axiom, definition or proposition.
 Each node is labeled and could be referenced by that label.
 These XML files can be accessed via http or ftp within the internet.